LEAF SURFACE TEMPERATURE IN HYDROPONIC GROWING

 It is important to note that various environmental factors influence LST; factors such as humidity.
 I.e. higher relative humidity will likely increase leaf surface temperature, given the same ambient air temperature under lower relative humidity, as evaporative cooling of the leaf through transpiration will not occur as readily.
 Conversely, lower humidity will increase the rate of transpiration and reduce LST.
 Plants being too close to the lights with insufficient airflow/cooling and the amount of unused light absorbed by the leaf also significantly effects LST.
 Additionally, light colour spectrum effects LST.
 This one comes back to “unused light absorbed by the leaf also significantly effects LST”.
 A less-efficient light spectrum, where a lot of the light cannot be used in photosynthesis, will tend to heat the leaf more, while a more-efficient spectrum will heat the leaf less, as more of the original light energy is converted directly to chemical energy for photosynthesis instead of heat.
 What this basically means is that under lighting that has an ideal spectrum and, as result, a high degree of this light is converted into chemical energy for photosynthesis, higher ambient air temperatures may be required to achieve optimum LST when compared to lighting with a less ideal spectrum.
 So, for example, one commercial study concluded that under LED lighting higher ambient air temperatures were required to achieve optimum LST than were required under HPS and MH, where a higher degree of the light isn’t absorbed by the plant, which results in a higher degree of unused light and a higher LST (given the same ambient air temperature).

 A 2017 study found that the rate of photosynthesis in cannabis (hemp) was optimal at an LST range of 25–35 °C. However, just keep in mind that optimum temperature is genetic dependent and this applies both to ambient air and leaf temperatures.
-As a tip, based on my own experiences, with most genetics you will find that optimum growth will occur at between 25 – 30 oC LST where humidity is in the range of 65 – 75%.
+As a tip, based on my own experiences, with most high THC genetics I have found that optimum growth occurs at between an LST of 25 – 28oC (77 – 82.4oF) LST where humidity is in the range of 65 – 75%.

 For more information on Infrared thermometers and LST speak to your hydroponic retailer.